select2/select2/pages/06.dropdown/docs.md

 });
 ```

-### Using a Select2 control inside a Bootstrap modal
+This is useful when attempting to render Select2 correctly inside of modals and other small containers.
+If you're having trouble using the search box inside a Bootstrap modal, for example, trying setting the `dropdownParent` option to the modal element.

-If you're having trouble using the search box inside a Bootstrap modal, trying setting the `dropdownParent` option to the modal element.
+>>>> This will cause DOM events to be raised outside of the standard Select2 DOM container.
+This can cause issues with third-party components such as modals.